bytecodealliance/component-docs/component-model/src/language-support/rust.md

 If your component consumes other components, you can edit the `world.wit` file to import their interfaces.

-For example, suppose you have created and built an adder component:
+For example, suppose you have created and built an adder component as explained in the [previous section](#exporting-an-interface-with-cargo-component):

 ```
 // in the 'adder' project